 Amendments to the present statute which may be proposed by any participating Government shall be examined by the Committee and shall take effect when approved by all participating Governments.

+From AWG meeting of Seoul:

+Given that the changes identified were relatively minor and non-essential, AWG agreed that there was no need to expend effort to pursue amendments to the Statute at this stage.
+It was agreed that for enhancing TC governance, improving the Rules of Procedures (RoP) would serve the purpose just as well.